Macreat/MLT-LR/README.md

 │
 │ └── docs/ # Documentation, reports, and additional deliverables
 │
-└── requirements.txt # Dependencies for reproducibility (optional)
+└── requirements.txt # Dependencies for reproducibility (on a future after some model implementation )

 ## how to RUN nbs